 The "award winning" Smithy is glorious old stone period cottage to sleep 6 guests in three bedrooms.
 Set in the midst of the tiny hisoric hamlet of Llanthony.
 The cottage has large gardens and is beside a pretty tumbling river.
 Within easy reach of Off's Dyke Walk and Abergavenny, The Wye Valley and The Black Mountains.

-This delightful period cottage has beamed ceilings, floors of polished wood and flagstones with underfloor heating. and a large open fire.
+This beautiful wisteria clad cottage has beamed ceilings, floors of polished wood and flagstones with underfloor heating. and a large open fire.

-Walk just across the village square to the unique pub situated below Llantony Abbey; the Smithy is the place for complete relaxation and peace.
-Masses of gorgeous walks right from the door - whether you are a hearty keen walker or just wanting an easy but picturesque wander around the lanes to admire the view - something to suit everyone.
+Walk just across the village square to the unique pub situated below Llantony Abbey; the Smithy is just the place for complete relaxation and peace.
+Masses of gorgeous walks right from the door - whether you are a hearty keen walker or just wanting an easy but picturesque wander around the country lanes to admire the views - something to suit everyone.

 The Smithy was a Weaver and Dyers Mill until the 19th Century, from then it became Walter Savage Landor's forge.

 A country kitchen with a microwave oven, gas hob, fridge, freezer, washing machine.